discord-net/Discord.Net/docs/guides/getting_started/first-bot.md

 [!code-csharp[Async Context](samples/first-bot/async-context.cs)]

 As a result of this, your program will now start and immediately jump into an async context.
-This will allow us to create a connection to Discord later on without having to worry about setting up the correct async implementation.
+This allows us to create a connection to Discord later on without having to worry about setting up the correct async implementation.